Authored by the expert who managed and guided the team behind the Romania Property Pack

 Does a property price drop look likely in Romania as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Romania over the next 12 months is low to medium, because the fundamentals that typically trigger crashes (overleveraging, speculative frenzy, or massive oversupply) are largely absent.
+As of 2026, the risk of a meaningful property price decline in Romania over the next 12 months looks medium in expensive pockets and low to medium nationally.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Romania.